-Early childhood educators and caregivers work in child care centers, Head Start programs, family home care programs, elementary schools, social services programs, and health care services.
-These professionals plan appropriate experiences for children in areas such as language, health, movement, creativity, thinking, problem solving, self-concept and social behavior.
+Early childhood educators and caregivers work in Head Start programs, childcare centers, family home care programs, elementary schools, social services programs, and health care services.
+These professionals plan and implement appropriate experiences for young children in areas such as language, health, movement, creativity, thinking, problem solving, self-concept and social behavior.
 They also supervise children's activities, care for their needs, keep records of their progress, and confer with parents and other professionals.
-Only courses which have a grade of "C" or better in the technical requirements will be counted towards the Certificate degree.